 Arcserve BMR Restore for Linux Server

-- Find the server you want to restore
+- Navigate to the server you intend to restore.

 - If you have multiple ArcServe nodes, make sure you have the correct one selected.